15 Knowledge Base Examples that Work: Ideas for Your Next/Current Help Site

 Image source: Apple

 Apple’s support article on iPhone customization effectively blends clear language with a user-friendly design.
-The page guides users through personalization options with well-organized headings and subheadings, while icons and screenshots illustrate each step for easy comprehension.
+The page guides users through personalization options, utilizing well-organized headings and subheadings.
+Icons and screenshots effectively illustrate each step, making it easy to comprehend.

-Interactive elements like expandable sections and links to related topics further enhance engagement, creating a comprehensive and enjoyable learning experience that empowers users to personalize their iPhones with confidence.
+Interactive elements, such as expandable sections and links to related topics, further enhance engagement, creating a comprehensive and enjoyable learning experience that empowers users to personalize their iPhones with confidence.

 6. Fiix